sjdaws/vocal/readme.md

 You can also define variables at a model level.
 Variables are prefixed with a tilde (~), and matching attributes will be replaced.

-This makes unique where clauses easier to implement, if we want to keep name unique to everyone in a specific group we can use variables to achieve this.
+This makes unique where clauses easier to implement.
+For example if we want to keep name unique to everyone in a specific group, but duplicates are allowed in the table itself providing they're in different groups, we can set some variables on our rule to achieve this.
 Any attribute on the current model can be used as a variable by specifying the attribute name.

 For the following example, our primary key is id, the id of the current record is 3, and the group_id is 1: